Skip to main content

 MCP Integration

 The Model Context Protocol (MCP) is a standardised interface that allows AI agents to discover and invoke tools across different systems.
-Convex peers ship with a built-in MCP server, turning any peer into a gateway for agents to query state, execute transactions, and manage assets on the Convex network.
+Convex peers ship with a built-in MCP server, turning any peer into a gateway for agents to query state, execute transactions, manage assets, and receive real-time state change notifications on the Convex network.

 Connecting to a Convex peer